PreventionBy Mayo Clinic staff

 No vaccine for hepatitis C exists, but you can reduce your risk of infection.

 - Know the health status of any sexual partner.
-Don't engage in unprotected sex unless you're absolutely certain your partner isn't infected with HBV, HCV or any other sexually transmitted disease.
+Don't engage in unprotected sex unless you're certain your partner isn't infected with HBV, HCV or any other sexually transmitted infection.
 If you don't know the health status of your partner, use a condom every time you have sexual intercourse.

 - Don't use intravenous (IV) drugs, but if you do, use a clean needle.
-The best way to protect yourself from HCV is to not inject drugs.
+Reduce your risk of HCV by not injecting illegal drugs.
 But if that isn't an option for you, make sure any needle you use is sterile, and don't share it.
 Contaminated drug paraphernalia is a common cause of hepatitis C infection.
 Take advantage of needle-exchange programs in your community and consider seeking help for your drug use.

 Ask your doctor about liver cancer screening